Tourist map of Dublin

 Don’t miss the iconic Trinity College Library, home to the famous Book of Kells.
 Its stunning Long Room has inspired scenes in a Star Wars movie, making it a must-visit for both history and film enthusiasts.

-The Temple Bar area is the heart of Dublin’s nightlife, known for its vibrant atmosphere filled with pubs, restaurants, and live music.
+The Temple Bar area is the heart of Dublin’s nightlife, known for its lively atmosphere filled with pubs, restaurants, and live music.
 It’s the perfect place to enjoy a pint while soaking in the local culture.
-Among the many pubs, the famous Temple Bar Pub is a popular choice, but there are plenty of other options to explore in this lively district.
+Among the many pubs, the famous Temple Bar Pub is a popular choice, but there are plenty of other options to explore in this district.

 Kilmainham Gaol is a historic prison that tells the story of Ireland’s struggle for independence.
 The museum offers a moving glimpse into the lives of revolutionaries imprisoned here.
 It’s also a famous filming location for In the Name of the Father starring Daniel Day-Lewis.
+Tickets must be purchased well in advance.

-Walk along the River Liffey, cross the historic Ha’penny Bridge, and explore pedestrian-friendly streets like Grafton Street – Dublin’s premier shopping destination, lined with street performers and high-end stores – and Henry Street: a bustling area with shops and lively buskers adding to its charm.
+Walk along the River Liffey, cross the historic Ha’penny Bridge, and explore pedestrian-friendly streets like Grafton Street – Dublin’s premier shopping destination, lined with street performers and high-end stores – and Henry Street: a bustling area with shops and buskers adding to its charm.

 Beer lovers will enjoy a visit to the Guinness Storehouse, where guided tours unveil the process behind Ireland’s most famous brew.
 End your tour with a pint at the Gravity Bar, offering panoramic views of Dublin.